Ilyankor/navy-bodyfat/README.md

 # navy-bodyfat
-Calculate body fat using the U.S. Navy's formula
+Estimate body fat using the U.S. Navy's formula.

 Currently only applies to males.